google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 Given the same specificity, **outside styles win over styles defined in shadow DOM**.
 For example, `fancy-tabs { width: 500px; }` trumps `<fancy-tabs>`'s own rule for itself, `:host { width: 650px;}`.

+However, using the tag as a selector will only get you so far.
+If you want to style the internals of a component, there needs to be coordination with its author.

 #### Creating style hooks using CSS custom properties {#stylehooks}

-The most common way for users to tweak internal styles is for the author to provide styling hooks using [CSS custom properties][css_props].
+Users can tweak internal styles if the component's author provides styling hooks using [CSS custom properties][css_props].
 Conceptually, the idea is similar to `<slot>`.
 You create "style placeholders" for users to override.

 **Example** - `<fancy-tabs>` allows users to override the background color: